Acupuncture Long Island & Acupuncture NYC

 Welcome to Acupuncture Long Island PhD's Acupuncture & Herbal Clinic!
 Dr. Yang and Dr. Liu are licensed master practitioners of Acupuncture and Chinese Herbal Medicine and are PhDs, MDs from China.
 Both trained for 11 years in a full-time MD and PhD Acupuncture & Herbal Medicine program.
 They are currently teaching professors and chief physicians in the field of gynecology and internal medicine.
-They maintain a private clinical practice in Hicksville Long Island NY and New York City and are training prospective acupuncturists in the US.
-They bring to you a combination of 50 years of clinical experience from hospitals in the US, Norway, Sweden, South Korea, Brazil, Greece and China.
+They maintain a private clinical practice in Hicksville Long Island and New York City Manhattan and are training prospective acupuncturists in the US.
+Both have over 30 years of clinical experience from hospitals in the US, Norway, Sweden, South Korea, Brazil, Greece and China.
 They have published 25 books and 175 research articles on Acupuncture, Chinese Herbs and Integrated Medicine.

 |Acupuncture Hicksville Clinic||Acupuncture New York City Clinic|